ThomasStoyles/BorderlandsWeaponGen/README.md

 # Conclusion

-# Versions

 # Contributors
 Thomas Stoyles

 # Acknowledgements
-I would like to thank Leon, Adam and Earl for all there support when delivering this project.
+I would like to thank Leon and Adam for all there support when delivering this project.